Tuesday, May 2nd: Oxfordshire Water-Blitz

 Saturday, June 24th: Church Fete

-Steeple Aston Church Fete will be opened this year by local MP Victoria Prentiss.
-It will take place on Robinson Close on Saturday, June 24th starting at 2.00pm.
-It will include a Car Show and an exhibition of the entries to the Junior Art Competition.
+Steeple Aston Church Fete will be opened this year by local MP Victoria Prentis.
+It will take place on Robinsons Close on Saturday, June 24th from 2.00 until 4.30pm.
+It will include a Car Show (including rides in vintage cars and the latest electric car – the Tesla S) and an exhibition of the entries to the Junior Art Competition.

-Stalls will include Books & CDs, Cakes, Bottles, Children’s Corner and Games, Recycled Gifts, Vintage, Jams and Pickles, Jewellery and Plants.
+Stalls will include Books & CDs, Cakes, Bottles, Children’s Corner and Games, Recycled Gifts, Vintage (new this year), Jams and Pickles, Jewellery and Plants.
+And, as always, tea and cakes will be available in the Village Hall.

 Sunday, June 25th: Fritwell Open Gardens